-It is the policy of Worksaver, Inc. to improve its products where it is possible and practical to do so.
-Worksaver, Inc. reserves the right to make changes or improvements in design and construction at any time without incurring the make these obligation to changes on previously manufactured units.
+It is the policy of Worksaver to improve its products where it is possible and practical to do so.
+Worksaver reserves the right to make changes or improvements in design and construction at any time, without incurring the obligation to make these changes on previously manufactured units.